hdShang/arxiv-daily/docs/cs-CL/2025-09-12/papers/250910663v2-context-copying-modulation-the-role-of-entropy-neurons-in-managing-p.md

 ---
 layout: default
-title: Context Copying Modulation: The Role of Entropy Neurons in Managing Parametric and Contextual Knowledge Conflicts
+title: "Context Copying Modulation: The Role of Entropy Neurons in Managing Parametric and Contextual Knowledge Conflicts"
 ---

 # Context Copying Modulation: The Role of Entropy Neurons in Managing Parametric and Contextual Knowledge Conflicts